raw-tiff/raw/README.md

 ## com.github.gasrios.raw.editor.Editor

-A simples interface called from `com.github.gasrios.raw.editor.CommandLineEditorInvoker`.
+A simple interface called from `com.github.gasrios.raw.editor.CommandLineEditorInvoker`.
 The point is to make image editing as simple as possible.

 ## com.github.gasrios.raw.editor.Library